xiaoxiAries/S2TFNet/README.md

 Recently, 3D Convolutional Neural Networks (3D ConvNets) have been widely exploited for action recognition and achieved satisfying performance.
 However, the superior action features are often drowned in numerous irrelevant information, which immensely enhances the difficulty of video representation.
-To find a generic cost-efficient approach to balance the parameters and performance, we present a novel network to mine the salient feature based on 3D ConvNets backbone for action recognition, termed as Salient Spatio-temporal Feature Mining Network (S2TF-Net).
-Firstly, we extract the salient features of each 3D residual block by constructing a multi-scale Salient Semantic Feature Mining Module (SSF-Module).
+To find a generic cost-efficient approach to balance the parameters and performance, we present a novel network to mine the Salient Spatio-Temporal Feature based on 3D ConvNets backbone for action recognition, termed as S2TF-Net.
+Firstly, we extract the salient features of each 3D residual block by constructing a multi-scale module for
+Salient Semantic Feature mining (SSF-Module).
 Then, with the aim of preserving the salient features in pooling operations, we establish a Two-branch Salient Feature Preserving Module (TSFP-Module).
 Besides, these above two modules with proper loss function can collaborate in an “easy-to-concat” fashion for most 3D ResNet backbones to classify more accurately albeit in the shallower network.
-Finally, we conduct experiments over three popular action recognition datasets:
-Kinetics-400, UCF101, and HMDB51, where our S2TF-Net is competitive compared with the deeper 3D backbones or current state-of-the-art results.
+Finally, we conduct experiments over three popular action recognition datasets: Kinetics-400, UCF101, and HMDB51, where our S2TF-Net is competitive compared with the deeper 3D backbones or current state-of-the-art results.

 ![Model Structure](figures/architecture.jpg "Model Structure")